The Games Radar

 Space Invader Clone

-Tip: these builds are happiest on a proper screen.
-Mouse, keyboard, space to breathe.
-If you are on a phone, you might still have fun, but it will feel like driving a truck through a letterbox.
+Diagnostics suggest these builds operate best on a proper terminal.
+Mouse, keyboard, and space to breathe.
+If you are on a phone, you might still survive, but it will feel like driving a truck through a letterbox.

 -